honeybadger-io/honeybadger-js/packages/honeybadger-vue/README.md

 For a detailed explanation on how things work, check out the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).

+## Releasing

+Releasing is done with two commands: `npm version` and `npm publish`. **Both commands should be used with care.**

+To perform a release:

+1. With a clean working tree, use `npm version [new version]` to bump the version, commit the changes, tag the release, and push to GitHub.
+See `npm help version` for documentation.

+2. To publish the release, use `npm publish`.
+See `npm help publish` for documentation.

 ### License

 *honeybadger-vue* is MIT licensed.
 See the [LICENSE](https://raw.github.com/honeybadger-io/honeybadger-vue/master/LICENSE) file in this repository for details.